-As of March 28, 2020, New York was the epicenter of Covid-19 infections in the United States with 52,318 patients, and that number is expected to increase as the forecasted peak is still 14-21 days away.
+As of March 28, 2020, New York was the epicenter of C*vid-19 infections in the United States with 52,318 patients, and that number increased as the forecasted peak was still 14-21 days away.

 That’s what my husband, Pablo, and I did.

-We don’t know for sure if we have Covid-19 because they stopped testing for people that are not hospitalized, but according to Dr. David Price, ICU, Weill Cornell Medical Center in NYC, “If you live in NYC and have symptoms like the flu (fever, sore throat, body aches) it is highly likely you have Covid-19.”
+We didn’t know for sure if we had C*vid-19 because they stopped testing for people that were not hospitalized, but according to Dr. David Price, ICU, Weill Cornell Medical Center in NYC, “If you live in NYC and have symptoms like the flu (fever, sore throat, body aches) it is highly likely you have C*vid-19.”

 We live in NYC and experienced those flu-like symptoms.

 Pablo’s started with congestion, dry cough, lethargy, and pain on the right side of his chest.
 Then, one night, he ran a high fever (102) and had chills.
 The following day he suffered painful body aches that lasted three days.
 Each achy day was followed by a feverish night with chills, sweating, and diarrhea.
 Plus, he lost his sense of smell and taste.
 By day four he starting feeling a bit better.
 Well, enough to clean the entire apartment, for which I am truly grateful!
-It’s been 7 days since that fever first started, he still feels groggy and a little funky, but much less coughing, no body aches, no chills or fever, and his ability to smell and taste is slowly returning.
+7 days after that fever first started, he still felt groggy and a little funky, but much less coughing, no body aches, no chills or fever, and his ability to smell and taste slowly returned.

 For me, I didn’t experience any congestion at the onset.
 Mine began with a painful headache, followed immediately by a fever that lasted two nights.
 My body aches were excruciating!
 Not only did I feel intense pain in my back, hips, and thighs, but my organs hurt, too (liver, lungs, kidneys, and spleen – ouch!).
 Plus, my throat was sore, voice got scratchy, and I developed a dry cough, but only after the fever.
-It’s now the fifth day since my first symptom appeared and I feel like I am on the mend and headed in a healthy direction.
-The body aches are gone, throat is not scratchy or sore, and there is no more fever.
-The only thing I’m experiencing after all of those major symptoms passed is a little head congestion and I completely lost my sense of taste and smell.
-If my timeline follows my husband’s, my ability to taste and smell should come back in a couple of days.
+The fifth day after my first symptoms appeared, I felt like I was on the mend and headed in a healthy direction.
+The body aches were gone, throat was not scratchy or sore, and there was no more fever.
+The only thing I experienced after all of those major symptoms passed was a little head congestion and I completely lost my sense of taste and smell.
+My timeline followed my husband’s, and my ability to taste and smell came back in a couple of days.

-We did what the doctors recommended: self-isolate, stay hydrated, eat well, and manage symptoms.
+We did what the doctors recommended: self-isolated, stay hydrated, ate well, and managed symptoms.